-Brand Marketing: What It Is + How to Create your Brand Marketing Strategy
+Brand Marketing: What It Is + How to Create Your Brand Marketing Strategy

 Business cards and other print collateral

 For this step, review your goals and tactics, and decide on the key performance indicators (KPIs) you’ll use to measure the success of your brand marketing efforts.
-That way, you can find out what’s working and what’s not and adjust your strategy accordingly.
+That way, you can find out what’s working and what isn’t and adjust your strategy accordingly.
 KPIs might include the number of site visitors during a specific period or the performance of individual pieces of branded content marketing.

 Next, set up analytic tools on each marketing channel to monitor KPIs and set calendar alerts to review them.